 Grouting & Lining

-In sub-grade structures, such as manholes, most linings cannot be applied to a wet surface, therefore chemical grouts are used to stop the infiltration prior to coating the surface.
+The same applies for below-grade structures such as manholes.
+Most linings and coatings cannot be applied to wet surfaces, therefore injection grouts are used to stop the infiltration prior to coating or lining the surface.